leandroacostag/de_challenge_2/README.md

 3. **Incremental Loading**: Efficiently processing only new data since the last run to optimize performance.

+4. **Dedupe**: Removing duplicate records to ensure data integrity and consistency when running queries.

+5. **Indexing and Partitioning**: Enhancing query performance by creating indexes on frequently queried columns and partitioning tables based on specific criteria.

 ## Indexing and Partitioning

 ### Transaction Table